There’s one not-so-secret ingredient that fuels relationship building and makes SEO work. It also makes social sharing work. Referrals, too.

 - When you do get the chance to work with folks, meet your deadlines and keep your promises.

 - Don’t offer other sites second-rate work.
-Publish excellent material, everywhere you publish.
+Publish excellent material, everywhere you publish your blog post ideas.

 - Don’t gossip.
 Trust me: It always, always gets back to the person you’re trashing.